Guite/MostHelp/bundles/de.guite.modulestudio.help/doc/85-ValidationReference.md

 #### General field settings

-* Field must be assigned to a data object or a variable container.
-Should not occur in practice, this is just for completeness.
 * Every field must have a name.
 Field name must have a length of at least two chars.
 Should have more than three chars.
 * Field names must be unique.
 * Field name is a reserved identifier (`module`, `type`, `func`, `config`, `ajax`, `external`, `lang`, `theme`, `newlang`, `newtheme`).
 These names are reserved.